 Water pumping stations Direct population served > 70000 Service reservoirs Population served (direct feed) > 70000 We review the critical asset list on an annual basis and assets will be added/removed if they fit the criteria.
 Each critical asset is assessed for its resilience against a scorecard.
 Water treatment works, water pumping station and service reservoirs are scored against the eight criteria below: Category Criteria Summary SEMD 100% - Site must be compliant with all advice notes and Water UK Standard for Security Arrangement for Operational Assets (SSAOA).
 0% is applied if the site fails to meet any of these criteria.
 Flood 100% - Located within Natural Resources Wales (NRW) or Environment Agency (EA) identified flood zones or the site is within a flood zone but is protected to above a 1 in 200 year flood event.
 0% if the site is located within NRW or EA identified flood zones and is not protected to 1 in 200 year flood event.
 Coastal erosion 100% - Not within an identified coastal erosion zone or is within an erosion zone but is adequately protected.
 A score of 0% is applied if the site is within a coastal erosion zone and is not adequately protected from coastal erosion.
 Power 100% - Two independent power supplies or has one power supply and backup generator to maintain supply to complete site.
-A reduction in % score is applied on a sliding scale, dependant on the amount of works that can be maintained with loss of main power supply.
+A reduction in % score is applied on a sliding scale, dependent on the amount of works that can be maintained with loss of main power supply.
 Control 100% - Site can maintain operation with loss of remote control system.
-A reduction in % score is applied on a sliding scale, dependant on the amount of works that can still operate with loss of remote control system.
+A reduction in % score is applied on a sliding scale, dependent on the amount of works that can still operate with loss of remote control system.
 Treatment 100% - Site can lose any individual part of the treatment process and still maintain compliance with its outputs.
-A reduction in % score is applied on a sliding scale, dependant on the amount of works that can still operate.
+A reduction in % score is applied on a sliding scale, dependent on the amount of works that can still operate.
 Failure 100% Score - Site output can be completely replaced by an alternative site.
-A reduction in % score is applied on a sliding scale, dependant on the amount of works output that can be met by an alternative source.
-Access 100% Score - Access by normal vehicle in all conditions A reduction in % score is applied on a sliding scale, dependant on vehicle required and or conditions when access cannot be achieved.
+A reduction in % score is applied on a sliding scale, dependent on the amount of works output that can be met by an alternative source.
+Access 100% - Access by a normal vehicle is possible in all conditions A reduction in % score is applied on a sliding scale, dependent on type of vehicle required and/or conditions when access can be achieved.

 All the scores are entered into a scorecard, the score for each asset is calculated as the average of the score against individual criteria.
 The total score for the above ground assets is calculated as the average score across the assets in that scorecard.
+A worked example of the scorecard is shown below Asset Name Asset Type Score (avg) SEMD Flood Resilience Coastal Erosion Resilience Power Resilience Control Systems Treatment Resilience Failure Resilience Access Resilience Α Pumping Station 50% 0% 100% 100% 0% 100% N/A 0% 50% В Treatment works 91% 100% 100% 100% 50% 90% 90% 95% 100% Company score (avg) 70%